Original post date May 15, 2018. Updated on January 20, 2020

 Remove blue light from your brain, especially before bed.
 Turn off your cell phone, your TV, and computer.
 Do something like reading, journaling, or start writing that novel you have always dreamed of getting out of you.
 Stay off social media, your messages, and feeds will be there tomorrow.
 You might also find you sleep better at night when you unplug from technology before bed.

 21. Reconnect with an old friend.

 I am sure you already know how to do this.
 Pick up your phone, call or text, write a snail mail letter (yes, people still do that).
 If your friend is local, schedule a coffee date.

 A little self-care goes a long way for your wellbeing and sanity.
 Which one of these self-care habits will you try first?
+What Self-Care habits do you already have?
 Let me know in the comments below.